publiclab/publiclab-archive/notes/gilbert/12-05-2017/have-you-encountered-either-success-and-or-problems-utilizing-water-quality-sensors-if-so-can-you-share-your-specific-experience.md

 ---
-title: Have you encountered either success and/or problems utilizing water quality sensors?
-If so, can you share your specific experience?
+title: 'Have you encountered either success and/or problems utilizing water quality sensors?
+If so, can you share your specific experience?'
 tagnames: water-quality, question:water-sensors
 author: gilbert
 path: /notes/gilbert/12-05-2017/have-you-encountered-either-success-and-or-problems-utilizing-water-quality-sensors-if-so-can-you-share-your-specific-experience.md